6 latest facts about Johnson & Johnson’s Ebola vaccine

 The nearly 60,000 people who’ve begun the preventive Ebola vaccine regimen did so as part of clinical studies and vaccination initiatives.

-Today, the European Commission granted Marketing Authorization for Janssen's Ebola vaccine regimen, making it the first approved vaccine to be developed using Janssen’s vaccine technologies.
+The European Commission granted Marketing Authorization for Janssen’s Ebola vaccine regimen in July 2020, making it the first approved vaccine to be developed using Janssen’s vaccine technologies.

-“The approval of Janssen’s Ebola vaccine regimen in the EU is a landmark moment for this company," says, Vice Chairman of the Executive Committee and Chief Scientific Officer, Johnson & Johnson.
-“The approval symbolizes the progress we have made as a company towards achieving our vision of delivering vaccines to communities most at risk of deadly infectious diseases, such as Ebola.
+“The approval of Janssen’s Ebola vaccine regimen in the EU is a landmark moment for this company,” says Paul Stoffels, M.D., Vice Chairman of the Executive Committee and Chief Scientific Officer, Johnson & Johnson.
+“The approval symbolizes the progress we have made as a company toward achieving our vision of delivering vaccines to communities most at risk of deadly infectious diseases, such as Ebola.
 Building on our history of redefining treatment paradigms, we are committed to bringing forward vaccines to help overcome the threat of some of the world’s most life-threatening infectious diseases.”